Axway-API-Management-Plus/apigateway-openlogging-elk/UPDATE.md

 ### Elastic stack upgrade steps

-Please follow these steps to update the Elastic version.
+When you have a three node Elasticsearh-Cluster up and running, please follow these steps to update the Elastic version.

 __1. Update .env file__